DeSantis reveals supply problem with Johnson & Johnson vaccine

 PALM HARBOR, Fla.
-(WESH) — Governor Ron DeSantis spoke in Palm Harbor Wednesday afternoon about the one dose Johnson & Johnson, adding shipments have hit a snag.
+(WESH) — Governor Ron DeSantis spoke in Palm Harbor Wednesday afternoon about the one-dose Johnson & Johnson coronavirus vaccines, adding that shipments have hit a snag.

 “We have no more J&J coming for the foreseeable future for the next two or three weeks.
 We’re not anticipating any new J&J, and I don’t know what the issue with that is,” DeSantis said.
 “If you’ve been waiting for J&J, and you have an opportunity to get a Pfizer, or a Moderna, I’d recommend getting the Pfizer or the Moderna if you can do it, because I can’t guarantee you J&J is going to be available.”